ProfessionalWiki/WikibaseEdtf/README.md

 [MediaWiki] extension that adds support for the [Extended Date/Time Format (EDTF) Specification][EDTF] to [Wikibase] via a new data type.

+Wikibase EDTF has been made possible with the financial support of the Luxembourg Ministry of Culture.
+It is developed by [Professional.Wiki].

 ## Platform requirements

 * [PHP] 7.4 or later, including PHP 8.0